The main components of the Evans Fellowship program include

 IU KELLEY BUSINESS OF MEDICINE MBA

-The Evans Fellow will complete the 21 month, 51 credit hour program of study leading to the Business of Medicine MBA offered by the IU Kelley School of Business, one of the top 20 business schools in the U.S. Unlike traditional or other executive MBA programs, the Kelley Business of Medicine MBA program is designed specifically for practicing physicians.
+The Evans Fellow will complete the 21 month, 51 credit hour program of study leading to the Business of Medicine MBA offered by the IU Kelley School of Business.
+Unlike traditional or other executive MBA programs, the Kelley Business of Medicine MBA program is designed specifically for practicing physicians.
 In addition to foundational business concepts such as financial management, strategic marketing, and operations management, the curriculum includes specialized coursework specific to leading in the healthcare industry such as healthcare revenue and delivery models, understanding consumer healthcare behavior, healthcare policy, and process improvement.

 MENTORSHIP AND NETWORKING OPPORTUNITIES WITH IUSM AND IUH EXECUTIVES

-Fellows will engage in activities to map their professional network and assess how their network impacts the accomplishment of their career and leadership goals and to determine in which areas his/her network needs to be expanded.
+Fellows will assess how their current professional network impacts their career goals and will determine in which areas his/her network needs to be expanded.

-After completion of the network map, fellows will complete at least 8 interviews with senior leaders across IUSM and IUH regarding their career development and role in the health system.
+Fellows will complete at least 6 interviews with senior leaders across IUSM and IUH regarding their career development and role in the health system.
 The goal for these interviews will be to gain insights into the structure and functions across the organization and to forge relationships with senior leaders across disciplines, particularly in areas in which the fellow’s network needs to be expanded.

-Fellows will have the unique opportunity to meet for mentoring on a monthly basis with Mr. Dan Evans; and quarterly with Jay L. Hess, MD, PhD, MHSA, Dean of the IU School of Medicine and IU Vice President for Clinical Affairs.
+Fellows will have the unique opportunity to meet for mentoring on a regular basis with Mr. Dan Evans and with Jay L. Hess, MD, PhD, MHSA, Dean of the IU School of Medicine and IU Vice President for Clinical Affairs.
 Discussions will focus on current trends and issues in academic healthcare systems leadership, application of learnings from the MBA coursework to the IUSM/IUH enterprise, observations of the meetings described below, and debriefing of the senior leadership interviews.

-Additionally, fellows will meet on a quarterly basis with the IUSM Executive Associate Dean for Faculty Affairs and Professional Development to discuss their experience in the fellowship program and career development issues.
+Additionally, fellows will meet regularly with the IUSM Executive Associate Dean for Faculty Affairs and Professional Development to discuss their experience in the fellowship program and career development issues.

 STRATEGIC ORGANIZATIONAL DECISION-MAKING IN REAL TIME